 Apparel, Accessories and Jewelry

 Looking for established apparel designers?
 Try Canal Place.
-Check boutiques on Magazine Street for the hippest, trendiest clothes in almost any size.
+Or head to the Garden District to check boutiques on Magazine Street for the hippest, trendiest clothes in almost any size.

 Shoes for Fashionistas